What is the difference between SST and SSGT

 Can SST help me with issues that I am experiencing in the family court?

 Sadly no sorry.
 Due to the overwhelming workload that we experience helping victims of serious violent and/or sexual crime and homicide we are unable to assist due to a lack of resource.
-These sites may be of assistance with Family Court matters though:

 How do I volunteer some time or products / supplies to SST or SSGT?